camille-hdl/website/content/pages/resume/index.md

 __I optimise for the success of the team and of the project.__

-I strive to follow engineering principles and industry good practices such as testing, accessibility, performance, continuous integration, refactoring and code review.
+I strive to follow engineering principles and industry good practices such as testing, accessibility, GDPR, performance, continuous integration, refactoring and code review.
 I'm comfortable with object-oriented and functional paradigms and often use both in my projects.
 Always curious, I focus my learning efforts on subjects relevant to my current project while keeping a bird's eye view of the industry.

 ### Technical skills

-* Accomplished: __JavaScript (React-DOM), PHP (Symfony)__
+* Accomplished: __JavaScript, PHP, React, Symfony__
 * Advanced: MySQL, ElasticSearch, HTML/CSS, IIIF2, Rollup, Flow, A11y
-* Intermediate: Docker, Bash, Git, nginx, Apache, SEO, Linux
+* Intermediate: Docker, Bash, Git, nginx, Apache, SEO, Linux, Node.js
 * Novice: GraphQL, Clojurescript, Typescript, memcached
 * Curious about: AWS, Kubernetes, Presto, Kafka, React Native, WASM, Clojure, Datomic